Epoxy-Grouted Dowels

 Precision Installation

-Proper hole cleaning and epoxy placement ensure full bond development.
+Proper hole cleaning per ICC-ES AC308 sequence and controlled resin placement ensure full bond development.

 Quality Materials